ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 TODO: Add devcoredump details if we ever enable them.

+### Bluetooth Firmware Crashdump Collector

+This collects a device crashdump whenever a bluetooth controller crash occurs.
+It is part of udev_collector.
+The program name is `bt_firmware`.

+*   Whenever a bluetooth controller crash occurs, the host bluetooth kernel stack captures the crashdump and reports it via the devcoredump interface.
+*   This triggers a udev event which is captured by [udev_collector] and sent to [udev_bluetooth_util] for further processing.
+*   This dump is then locally parsed by [bluetooth_devcd_parser] which extracts the necessary information like controller type, firmware version, program counter, stack trace, etc., and generates a unique signature.
+*   This parsed crashdump along with logs is stored in a spool directory as specified under `Crash Report Storage` in the [Crash Reporter] document.

 ## user_collector

 Collects all userland crashes where the kernel dumps core.